 I once spent an entire day cursing and assembling furniture.
 Ever do this?
 Ever open a box and look through the instructions that have no words?

 I’ve had to assemble desks throughout the years.
 I once put a shed together.
 I’ve built tables and shelves and I admit that I am not the best at this.
 However, I’ve improved but at the same time, I’m a little out of practice.
-And, if I’m being honest; even at my best, I always come up with spare parts.
+If I’m being honest, even at my best, I always come up with spare parts.

-The one lesson I learned above all is if something needs to be forced then perhaps this doesn’t fit.
+Above all, the one lesson I learned is if something needs to be forced then perhaps it doesn’t fit.
 I say this because oftentimes, I thought I knew what I was doing.

 Life is this way too.

 Forcing something together does not make the perfect bond.

 Our assumptions amaze me.
 The way we see things or the way we talk to each other is truly incredible.
 I am amazed at the confidence people have in their opinion; as if their way is the only way and anyone who disagrees with them is simply wrong.